Grandma's Pork Schnitzel Recipe

 Do You Have a Meat Tenderizer?

-You may notice in my pictures I am using a wooden meat tenderizer.
-I do not recommend purchasing a wooden one.
-Tenderizers take a beating!
-(Pun intended) They need to be durable and one solid piece.
-My husband just glued mine back together before making this last dish.
-This Tenderizer is similar to the one I used with my Grandma.
-I just ordered it for myself and it is amazing!
-I tried it out this weekend, It’s one solid piece and stainless steel, which made for easy cleanup.
+You may notice that I used a wooden meat tenderizer in these photos.
+However, I do not recommend a wooden one.
+Tenderizers take a beating (pun intended)!
+They need to be durable and made of one solid piece.
+My husband had to glue my wooden one back together before I made the dish in these photos.
+My grandma used to use a metal tenderizer, and I just ordered this one and tried it out for the first time this past weekend.
+It's amazing!
+It’s one solid piece, so it won't fall apart, and it's made of stainless steel, which makes for easy cleanup.
 Every kitchen should have one.
-My wooden now may rest in peace in the fire pit.
-Happy cooking everyone!
+My wooden one now may rest in peace in the fire pit.
+Happy cooking, everyone!

 Questions & Answers